Routes to professional registration

 - an interview.

 You must have fulfilled the criteria for Stages 1 and 2 before you can start on Stage 3.
-For more information, including comprehensive guidance and a C&C report template, see Chartered Member Stage 3 – Professional Review.
+For more information including comprehensive guidance, see Chartered Member Stage 3 – Professional Review.